software-students-fall2023/3-python-package-exercise-liatha3/README.md

 ## Project Description

-"PeePy" is a whimsical Python package designed to make coding concepts more accessible and fun for young children and beginners.
+"BaPy" is a whimsical Python package designed to make coding concepts more accessible and fun for young children and beginners.
 This package replaces traditional functions and built-in class names with playful and nonsensical baby words, creating an entertaining and imaginative way to introduce coding principles to very young learners.

 Key Feature of PeePy: